 PCPOTATO is the original “Build your own Poker Table” and “Step by Step Instructions” website!
 The PCPOTATO Poker Section was the first web site to bring you step by step detailed instructions, plans and photographs on how to build a Texas Hold'em poker table.
 I created the content in late 2002 / early 2003.
 When I started the project and published the website it took off like wildfire.
 Since its inception, it has received (literally) millions of visitors.
 In the first year, the site was getting 10,000 plus hits / month.
 In the following months and years, that number had increased upwards of 100K / month.
 Since then, the poker craze has dropped off but traffic to the site, my interest in poker, building tables, and other poker related projects has remained strong.

 Since the creation of the site, a lot has changed and I've continued building tables for friends, family, casinos and card rooms.
 There has also been an explosion of the resources available on the Internet since I started the site in 2003.
 Many of which are also great resources and will be linked from my site.
 I encourage you to visit them.
+If it's online poker you're looking for, check out these casinos and card rooms.

 As of early 2008, the site is going though (yet) another face lift as it has in the past to stay current with the trends of people building tables, different materials, new building methods, and so on.
 You will see other updates made throughout the site as well, so use it as a living resource and visit the gallery which continues to grow.
 If you have questions or comments, feel free to contact me.